gdg-tangier/vue-firestore/README.md

 Vue firestore latest release supports binding collections as objects, you can bind the collection manually by `this.$bindCollectionAsObject(key, source)` or you can explicitly do that by adding `{objects: true}` to `firestore()` function, see the previous example above.

-The normalize resutls of `$bindCollectionAsObject`:
+The normalized resutls of `$bindCollectionAsObject`:

 ```
 {